nevrome/bleiglas/README.md

 </details>

-We can plot these polygon edges (black) together with the input sample points (red) in 3D.

 <details>

+<summary>We can plot these polygon edges (black) together with the input
-<summary>Before we do that, we can change the scaling of the temporal
-information again to increase the readability of the plot.</summary>
+sample points (red) in 3D.
+Before we do that, we can change the scaling of the temporal information again to increase the readability of the plot.</summary>

 <p>